 Copper mugs are everywhere and most often you will find bar restaurants filling them with a “Moscow Mule.”
 It is a fashionable drink and likely the hottest cocktail today.
 It features vodka, ginger beer, lime juice and usually fresh mint.
 There are also other “mules.”
 We see a lot of bourbon flavored “Kentucky Mules.”
 They simply swap out the vodka for a good Kentucky bourbon.
 But, we live in the Southwest – tequila is everywhere!
 So we decided to prepare a “Low-Carb Mexican Mule.”

 Our recipe uses tequila instead of vodka.
-We also eliminate the mint and instead muddle jalapeño and cilantro in the bottom of our cocktail shaker.
-Add a smooth top-shelf tequila with fresh lime juice and a zesty diet ginger beer and you have all the makings of a delicious low-carb cocktail.
+We also eliminate the mint.
+Instead, we muddle jalapeño and cilantro in the bottom of our cocktail shaker.
+Next, we add a smooth top-shelf tequila with fresh lime juice and a zesty diet ginger beer.
+Then, you have all the makings of a delicious low-carb cocktail.
 The better tequila you use, the smoother the drink.
 But, the key is the jalapeño.
 It gives this mule a real “kick.”
 What could be better than a highly chilled smooth drink with a kick?

 Mexican Mule Ingredients